qubic/Qiner/README.md

 # Algorithm 2026-08-14 (ant colony on bpp9000)

 Standalone bpp9000 mining (`Qiner`) searches from your identity's root network for any network that scores at or below the epoch threshold; every solution stands alone. **Ant-colony mining is tree search over the same scorer.** You take a *parent* network already in the tree - the epoch's shared root, or a node you placed earlier - inherit its network (start state, wiring, LUTs), mutate one of the three under your nonce, and score the result.
-A hit must clear the epoch threshold **and** strictly beat its parent's score.
-On acceptance it becomes a new tree node that can be extended further, so the colony converges toward the single lowest-error network of the epoch.
-Lower score is better - the score is an error count.
+A hit must strictly beat its parent's rating, and at shift 0 it must also clear the epoch threshold.
+On acceptance it becomes a new tree node that can be extended further, so the colony converges toward the network that reaches the furthest frame, breaking ties on the lowest error.
+A child inherits its parent's shift, so reach ratchets up the tree and never goes backwards.

 Trees are **per-identity**: a forest, one tree per mining identity, and you only ever extend your own nodes. `AntMiner.cpp` is the reference implementation; the Standalone `Qiner` is unchanged and still available.